 It takes me awhile to warm up to trendy home decor fads.
 For instance, I wasn’t a fan of chevron and then when I started to like it, it wasn’t cool anymore.
 That is kind of how I feel about the geometric trend.
 I wasn’t a fan at first, but lately I’ve been loving it.
 Maybe that means it’s about to go out of style.
 But for now, I will share a SUPER cheap and easy DIY that I did to add some geometric decor to my mantle!
-Make these DIY planters in no time!!
+Learn how to make DIY geometric planters for under $5!

-I did find that stringing multiple straws on a wire and then just bending it instead of trying to twist wires together at every junction made it go faster.
+Step Two: String multiple straws on a wire and then just bending it instead of trying to twist wires together at every junction to make it go faster.

 The little succulents are actually plastic and I found them on clearance at Michaels for about $.50 each!
 If you hurry, your store might still have some in stock.
 I think they are so cute.